Tips on buying your first home

 Get a Decision in Principle

-A Decision in Principle (DiP) is an accurate indication of your borrowing potential, and is a useful marker for estate agents when you're viewing properties.
+A Decision in Principle (also know as an Agreement in Principle) is an accurate indication of your borrowing potential, and is a useful marker for estate agents when you're viewing properties.

 The DiP is not binding – it's not a guarantee that we will lend to you, nor does it mean you must borrow from us.
 It helps you to understand your borrowing potential based on what you tell us and our security checks, including a soft credit check.